fxamacker/cbor/README.md

 * __Stable API__ – won't make breaking API changes.
 * __Stable requirements__ – will always support Go v1.12 (unless there's compelling reason).
 * __Passed fuzzing__ – v1.4 passed 532+ million execs in coverage-guided fuzzing at the time of release.
-And v1.4 will continue fuzzing until it reaches 1+ billion execs (or until a newer release needs fuzzing.)
+And v1.4 reached 4+ billion execs 18 days after release.

 Each commit passes 375+ tests.
 Each release also passes 250+ million execs in coverage-guided fuzzing using 1,000+ CBOR files (corpus).
 See [Fuzzing and Code Coverage](#fuzzing-and-code-coverage).